 Target Prices

-The current consensus among analysts for Old Dominion Freight Line, Inc. (ODFL) and CSX Corporation (CSX) suggests favorable outlooks for both companies.
+The current consensus target prices for Old Dominion Freight Line, Inc. (ODFL) and CSX Corporation (CSX) reflect positive outlooks from analysts.

 | Company | Target High | Target Low | Consensus |